HMS Myngs (1914): Construction and career

 The destroyer again sailed against German shipping on 20 March 1918.
 Although still based at Dover, Myngs had been sent by Allied command in Dunkirk to patrol the east barrage in the Dover Straits in response to news of German ships being spotted there.
 No action took place on that occasion.
 After an aborted attempt on 11 April, the vessel escorted the monitors Erebus and Terror that attacked Zeebrugge on 18 April.
 The plan included the sinking of blockships to impede the flow of German submarines leaving the port.
-Although the operation did not meet the expectations of the Admiralty and the port remained open, the bombardment was achieved without interference by enemy warships or the loss of any British vessel.
+Although the operation did not meet the expectations of the Admiralty and the port remained open, the bombardment was achieved without interference by enemy warships or the loss of any British vessels.
 On 11 September, the monitor Glatton exploded while in Dover harbour.
 At great risk, the crew of Myngs launched a torpedo at the stricken vessel which successfully caused the ship to capsize, extinguishing the flames.
 Had the ship continued to burn, this could have led to many deaths.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Myngs was declared superfluous to operational requirements.
 The vessel was initially placed in reserve at the Nore but on 5 January 1920, the destroyer was passed to care and maintenance.
 This situation did not last long.
 The harsh conditions of wartime operations, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the ship was worn out.
 On 9 May 1921, Myngs was sold to Thos.
 W. Ward to be broken up in Rainham.